bartbartelds/obsidian-writing/2024-04-05 Furious fiction - writer's centre.md

 She hears his monotone voice trail off, become one with the ambient noise of machinery, and then nothing.

 The next afternoon came quicker than expected.
 Phi stirs in a meek attempt to liberate herself from the mound of laundry and bed linnen she found herself under.
 She snarls but is ultimately successful in emerging from her cloth chrysalis.
-"Too much of a good thing." she pants, wiping sweat off her brow
+"Too much of a good thing."
+She pants, wiping sweat off her brow.
+The room is a war zone, a temporary haven for vagrants, junkies, rapists.
+She looks back at the sweaty outline she had produced last night, under the overt covers.
+"Rough night, huh?"
+Fifth enters from a side room, and carries two cans of dog food filled with a black warm liquid